 We had another fun, happenin' Elliott's Event last weekend that I don't remember much of 'cause it was busy, stress times for the me.
 Grandiose new things keep being added, which lends to a feeling of unpreparedness for the normal stuff.
 Granted, it's just a party, and it's free, so there should be zero expectations/quitcherbitchin' and all that, but I, personally, still like to have a few more ducks in a row than we've had for the last two events.
 For Elliott's Summer Celebration, a 5000sqft building was being built to house the party.
-That was grandiose addition #1 that got started
+That was grandiose addition #1

 about a month before the event was scheduled.
 I must say that a lot got finished before the day of the party, but because we didn't have the temporary power pole prepared enough for the power company's liking, electricity didn't get delivered.
 Since we were really focused on the building we didn't prepare things like...
 FOOD much ahead of time. ( the details...Collapse )